Quantum Geometry and the Hidden Scales in Materials: Quantum Geometry in Band Theory

 \section{Quantum Geometry in Band Theory}

-The localization tensor, defined in Eq.~\eqref{eq:def-Q-r-general}, quantifies the dipole matrix elements between the ground state and the excited states.
+The localization tensor (Eq.~\eqref{eq:def-Q-r-general}), quantifies the dipole matrix elements between the ground state and the excited states.
 Even in the case of non-interacting electrons, this formalism is often impractical because of the vast Hilbert space.
-However, from the simple case of an isolated Hydrogen atom, we can gain valuable intuition about the effects of dipole fluctuations and derive a geometric framework to apply in systems with multiple electrons.
-This approach comes with its challenges, as the definition of a dipole operator in an infinite periodic system has been settled only a few decades ago with the modern theory of polarization \cite{KingSmith1993}.
-Central to this resolution were the cell-periodic parts of the Bloch wavefunction.

-Due to Bloch's theorem, the electronic wavefunction in a periodic lattice potential can be decomposed into a plane-wave and a cell-periodic part, $|\psi_{n\bk}\rangle = e^{i \bk \cdot \bR} | u_{n\bk}\rangle$, where $n$ is the band index, $\bk$ the crystal momentum and $\bR$ a Bravais lattice vector.
+However, from the simple case of an isolated hydrogen atom, we can gain valuable intuition about the effects of dipole fluctuations and derive a geometric framework to apply in systems with multiple electrons.
+This approach requires a careful definition of the dipole operator in an infinite periodic system, which is provided by the modern theory of polarization \cite{KingSmith1993}.
+Due to Bloch's theorem, the electronic wavefunction in a periodic lattice potential can be decomposed into a plane-wave and a cell-periodic part, $|\psi_{n\bk}\rangle = e^{i \bk \cdot \hat{\br} } | u_{n\bk}\rangle$, where $n$ is the band index, $\bk$ the crystal momentum and $\hat\br$ the position operator.
 Being eigenstates of a Hermitian operator, the Bloch states are orthogonal.
 However, this orthogonality does extend to the cell-periodic function $|u_{n\bk}\rangle$ which can have nonzero overlaps for different momenta.
 This introduces a notion of distance between two cell periodic states, giving rise to a Riemannian structure within the Brillouin Zone (BZ) by the adiabatic parameter $\bk$ \cite{Zak.Zak.1989}.

 To be more precise, we note that the quantum geometric tensor is the dipole correlation function that requires a projector.
-A natural choice is the projector to a Bloch state resolved in both band index and crystal momentum $\hat P_{n\bk}$.
-However, it is important to notice that the dipole matrix element $\hat{r}_\mu^{mn}(\bk,\bk') = \langle u_{m\bk} | \hat{r}_\mu | u_{n\bk'} \rangle$ contains both intra- and interband contributions~\cite{Blount1962}, (cf. Fig.~\ref{fig:matrixelements}),
+A natural choice is the projector to a Bloch state resolved in both band index and crystal momentum $\hat P_{\bk}^n$.
+However, it is important to notice that the dipole matrix element $\hat{r}_\mu^{mn}(\bk,\bk') = \langle u_{m\bk} | \hat{r}_\mu | u_{n\bk'} \rangle$ contains both intra- and interband contributions~\cite{Blount1962} (Fig.~\ref{fig:matrixelements}),